ANG13T/astroguard/README.md

 [Rule 10](): Compile with all possible warnings active; all warnings should then be addressed before release of the software.

 ## TODO
-- write a shell script which streamlines:
-1. GCC compiler with all flags
-2. Code coverage using gcov
-3. Reporting og .gcda files using LCOV

-- additional:
-pretty printing of each step
-- save to file on each step
 - save all materials to a common output name folder

 ## GCC Usage